 Air Traffic Control (ATCT) Tower

 ATCT improvements include installing a new roof on the tower, installation of new consoles, radios, beacon, electric boilers, and a generator.
-Replacing the tower’s gas boilers with electric boilers will reduce energy consumption and carbon emissions.
+Replacing the Tower’s gas boilers with electric boilers will reduce energy consumption and carbon emissions.
+The Tower’s incandescent beacon will be replaced with a LED beacon, which will also reduce energy use.
 This project is expected to be completed by the end of this summer, and the ATCT will remain operational while the work takes place.

 Airport Administration/Fixed Based Operator (FBO) Terminal & Hangar 4 Demolition